ebi-ait/hca-to-scea-tools/README.md

 The script will output an idf file and an sdrf file named with the same new E-HCAD-id.
 These files will be written into a new folder: `./hca2scea-backend/spreadsheets/<spreadsheet_name>/`.

 Once you have copied the files to a location so you can manually curate them, please delete the folder from the above directory.

+At this point you should enter the assigned E-HCAD id (e.g. E-HCAD-20) into the tracker sheet in all accession columns, as the script takes information from the tracker in order to assign the next E-HCAD id in order.

+You should also note the E-HCAD id in the dataset ticket in the Dataset Wrangling Zenhub board and move the ticket to the SCEA conversion column.

+The ticket should be moved to the SCEA review column only once the curated files have been handed over to the SCEA team, as described later on in this document.

 ## Further curation of the idf and sdrf files